34306/TrollStoreiPA/README.md

 * iMemScan: Easily modify apps memory, useful for cheating offline game.
 * iTheosMaker: You can creat your own tweak by this, remember move theos to folder that you can access.
 * Messenger: A modified Messenger that disable seen message, remove ads and disable seen Story.
+* MobileMiner: You can mine Bitcoin on your iPhone or just install to checking BTC.
 * ScreenShotX: Paste your screenshot on that and it will generate to beautiful pics.
 * Serial: Checking devices by typing or pasting device Serial Number.
 * TheosTips: useful for who wants to learn coding tweak with theos!